-Julian and Edmund are the composers behind some of the most recognisable television series of recent years such as Who Do You Think You Are?
-(BBC), Long Lost Family (ITV) and Levison Wood’s Walking The Nile (Channel Four).
-They have worked together for the past 15 years on several hundred programmes developing a notably cinematic style of composition.
+Julian and Edmund are the composers behind some of the best known television programmes of recent years such as Sort your life out (BBC), Who Do You Think You Are?
+(BBC), Long Lost Family (iTV) and Unreported World (C4).
+They have worked together for over 18 years.

 Recent scores include Quentin Blake: My Life in Drawing (BBC) Grand Designs: The Street (C4) and Crazy Delicious (C4/Netflix).

 Julian has been scoring to picture for over 20 years.
 During that time his love of documentary has led him to work on a number of landmark series including Dan Reed’s multi award-winning ‘Terror in Moscow’ (HBO), ‘Equator’ (BBC) and ‘Dying for Peace’ (CNN).